h5bp/html5-boilerplate/src/doc/html.md

-The [Open Graph Protocol](https://ogp.me/) allows you to define the way your site is presented when referenced on third party sites and applications (Facebook, Twitter, Linkedin).
+The [Open Graph Protocol](https://ogp.me/) allows you to define the way your site is presented when referenced on third party sites and applications (Facebook, Twitter, LinkedIn).
 The protocol provides a series of meta elements that define the details of your site.
-The required attributes define the title, preview image, URL, and [type](https://ogp.me/#types) (e.g., video, music, website, article.)
+The required attributes define the title, preview image, URL, and [type](https://ogp.me/#types) (e.g., video, music, website, article).

 ``` html
 <meta property="og:title" content="" />